skull23412/Semantic-Search-AIT/README.md

 This folder contains the source code used for the project **Superpromter**.

 The goal of the project is to build a semantic search pipeline for the LEAF prompt dataset, from which is possibile to retrive promts according to their semantic similarity and thier quality with a user query.
-The code starts from the raw `dataset.json` file, provided by the company and follows the main stages of the pipeline: exploratory data analysis, preprocessing, embedding generation, vector database creation, retrieval, evaluation, and reranking.
+The code starts from the raw `dataset.json` file, provided by the company and follows the main stages of the pipeline: exploratory data analysis, preprocessing, embedding generation, vector database creation, retrieval and reranking.

 This README explains how the code is organized, which input file is required, and in which order the scripts should be executed to reproduce the results.